Walnut High School

 Summer Reading Assignments

 Students enrolling in English Honors, AP or IB courses will be exposed to a rigorous curriculum covering a variety of genres, time periods and styles.
 Key to student success is the student’s ability to understand, analyze and write effectively.
 Students may check out a book from the textbook room, WHS library, a public library, or in some cases, obtain the novel online, free of charge.
 An objective test and essay relating to the summer reading will be assigned in the first six weeks of the fall semester.
+Please note that some honors/AP/IB courses will also have a winter break reading selection as well.

 Download the document to the right entitled, “Annotating Instructions” and use this guide to annotate your summer reading novel(s).
 Thorough annotations are part of the summer reading assignment.